 Risk Management conducts annual audits of our insurance needs and existing insurance programs to assure that the Colleges’ maintains optimum, cost-effective protection from responsible, well-capitalized insurers.

 The Colleges’ have business relationships with a wide range of organizations throughout the state and region.
 Risk Management coordinates the procurement and acceptance of Certificates of Insurance from authorized insurers as needed to support these business relationships.

 **The information below is applicable to all the Colleges.
 If you have any questions regarding this information, please contact the Insurance & Claims Specialist.

-Risk Management will provide risk management guidance and advice regarding any aspect of college operations, including athletics, student activities, international travel, executive travel, and new initiatives.
+Risk Management will provide risk management guidance and advice regarding any aspect of college operations, including athletics, student activities, international travel, safety, executive travel, and new initiatives.